R-Ahmadi01/Garbage-classification/README.md

 # Results
 **Training and Validation Performance**

-Metric	Training Accuracy	Validation Accuracy
+This table provides an overview of the model's training and validation accuracy across epochs, with metrics recorded at both the start and final epochs.
+Monitoring these metrics helps assess the model's ability to generalize and avoid overfitting.

+*Table 2 Training and validation accuracy across epochs.*
 | Epoch |   Training Loss   |  Validation Loss   |
 |-------|-------------------|--------------------|
 | 1st   |      0.5095       |      0.3256        |
 | Final |      0.1917       |      0.2464        |

-*Table 2.
-Training and validation accuracy across epochs.*

-Test Performance
+**Test Performance**

-The model achieved an overall test accuracy of 85%.
-Below is a confusion matrix  (see figure 3) that provides insights into class-level performance.
+The model achieved an overall test accuracy of ***85%***.
+Figure 3 shows the confusion matrix, which highlights the performance of the model in distinguishing between the four classes.
+The confusion matrix offers insights into the class-level predictions, showing where the model performs well and where there may be misclassifications.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/88be91ab-3650-4edb-81ce-cb4f3fba9664" alt="Screenshot 2024-11-02 215055" width="720"/>
 </p>
 <p align="center">
- *Figure 3.
-Confusion Matrix on Test Data.*
+ *Figure 3 Confusion Matrix on Test Data.*
 </p>

-Classification Report: The detailed classification report is as follows:
+The **table 3** presents the model's performance metrics for each class, including **precision**, **recall**, and **F1-score**.
+These metrics offer insights into how accurately the model identifies each class.
+Higher values indicate stronger classification accuracy, with the F1-score providing a balanced measure of precision and recall.

+*Table 3 Model Performance Metrics Across Classes.*
 | Class | Precision |   Recall  |  F1-Score    |
 |-------|-----------|-----------|--------------|
 | Blue  |    0.80   |    0.91   |    0.85      |